-Holiday pay as provided herein shall be allowed for the following holidays: New Year's Day, Martin Luther King Day, Spring Holiday (Friday before Easter), Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Day after Thanksgiving, Christmas Eve, Christmas Day and New Year's Eve.
-Those employees scheduled to work on one of the above holidays shall receive time and one half for all hours worked on the holiday plus 7.5 hours additional pay in cash, at straight time rates.
-Those employees scheduled to be off either on an assigned rest day or for any other reason on one of the above holidays, shall receive 7.5 hours pay in cash computed at straight time.
-Effective January 1, 2016, the 7.5 hours noted in this paragraph shall change to 8 hours.
+Holiday pay as provided herein shall be allowed for the following holidays: New Year's Day, Martin Luther

+King Day, Spring Holiday (Friday before Easter), Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Day after Thanksgiving, Christmas Eve, Christmas Day and New Year's Eve.
+Those employees scheduled to work on one of the above holidays shall receive time and one half for all hours worked on the holiday plus 8 hours additional pay in cash, at straight time rates.
+Those employees scheduled to be off either on an assigned rest day or for any other reason on one of the above holidays, shall receive 8 hours pay in cash computed at straight time.